Ethernet

 This approach is considered legacy for IoT Yocto releases v21.3 to v23.0.
 Starting from version v23.1, this method will no longer work because IoT Yocto has set NetworkManager as the default networking management tool.

 IoT Yocto v21.3 and later release uses systemd to manage network settings in Linux OS, including MAC addresses.
-By default, systemd generates a temporary MAC address for the ethernet interface with following steps:
+By default, systemd generates a temporary MAC address for the Ethernet interface with following steps:

 • First, systemd generates a unique machine-id and store it in /etc/machine-id during boot up after whole image has been flashed.